awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/ValidateLogEventFlow.md

 **Note**
 You may need to rerun the get\-records command a few times before Kinesis starts to return data\.

 You should see a response with an array of Kinesis records\.
-The data attribute in the Kinesis record is Base64 encoded and compressed in gzip format\.
+The data attribute in the Kinesis record is compressed in gzip format and then Base64 encoded\.
 You can examine the raw data from the command line using the following Unix command:

 ```
 echo -n "<Content of Data>" | base64 -d | zcat